Black History Month Book Ideas + Tips for Ages 2-12

-Team ezpz believes that African American history is American history, and it goes without saying that it should be studied year-round.
-With that said, it doesn’t hurt to up the ante during this month of observance!
+It goes without saying that Black History should be studied year-round, but it doesn’t hurt to up the ante during this month of observance!
 On this blog we are sharing some of our favorite books that celebrate the culture and contributions of Black people and their central role in US history.

 Reading Foundation: Reading to (and with) your child can help them understand new vocabulary, develop positive language and prepare them for social situations involving race outside of the home.
 Focusing on reading skills is always beneficial, but it’s especially true this month as we celebrate and support African Americans.